TestProf II: Factory therapy for your Ruby tests

 524 examples, 0 failures

-How do we pinpoint those “other factories”?
-With the help of factory trees discussed earlier!
+But how do we pinpoint those “other factories”?
+With the help of the factory trees discussed earlier!
 Let’s flatten our tree (using pre-order traversal) and call the resulting list a factory stack:

 // factory stack built from the factory tree above